About Cancer Ireland

 Cancer Ireland Vision:

-A world where safe, effective methods of curing cancer replace the highly dangerous (and mostly ineffective) treatments currently in use in mainstream oncology.
+A world where safe, effective methods of curing cancer replace the treatments currently in use by mainstream oncology. because many of these are highly toxic and largely ineffective.

 Q. What resources are used on this site?